ronanglee/Vibrational_Corrections/README.md

-This submodule is part of the Vibrational Corrections program initally concinved as part of S.P.A Sauer Master project/ project outside of course scope list within the University of Copenhagen, Denmark.
+This submodule is part of the Vibrational Corrections program initally concinved as part of S.P.A Sauer Master project/ project outside of course scope programs within the University of Copenhagen, Denmark.